-Garlock, California: Hand-Dug Tunnel To NowhereStarting in 1906, Prospector Bill "Burro" Schmidt spent 32 years digging a half-mile-long tunnel through a desert hill for no apparent reason -- but there's a nice view at the far end.
+Garlock, California: Burro Bill's Tunnel To NowhereStarting in 1902, Prospector Bill "Burro" Schmidt spent 36 years digging a half-mile-long tunnel through a desert hill for no apparent reason -- but there's a nice view at the far end.
 Bring a flashlight, extra batteries, plenty of water, and a spare tire.

 - Burro Schmidt Tunnel Rd, Garlock, CA

-- Turnoff to the tunnel is on the east side of Hwy 14, north of Red Rock Canyon State Park.
+- Rugged and remote; not for casual visitors.
+Turnoff to the tunnel is on the east side of Hwy 14, north of Red Rock Canyon State Park.
 It's about 14 miles north of the intersection of Redrock-Randsburg Rd, or about 7.5 miles south of the intersection of Hwy 178.
 A small wood sign marks the turn heading north; no such luck heading south.
 From the turnoff, drive east on a bumpy dirt road for about 6.5 miles, then turn left for the last three miles to the tunnel.
 Be careful of washouts.

-Visitor Tips and News About Hand-Dug Tunnel To Nowhere
+Visitor Tips and News About Burro Bill's Tunnel To Nowhere

 Toni passed away a couple of years ago and efforts have been made to preserve the site, but vandals have been at work.
 Be sure to take a GPS, water, map from BLM...roads are tricky...4-wheel drive is recommended in these mountains.
 Try not to take heavy vehicles or trailers.[Cynthia, 08/11/2007]